 There must have been dialogue on the air that has to do about marriage and people having a child.
 No man can be in the business for thirty-five years and do any vulgarity and last.
 I’ve been at it longer than NBC or television.

 Cantor also stated that he couldn’t remember being cut off by NBC before.
 TIME reported on the controversy in early June but chose to focus on the technology behind the relay, explaining that in order for the broadcast to make it from New York City to Philadelphia, a relay was situated halfway between the cities and WNBT boosted its power .
 TIME also pointed out that while the relay worked, “on prewar television receivers Eddie Cantor’s stifled image was anything but clear” .

-It’s unfortunate that no recording of this broadcast exists.
-Maybe then I could begin to understand why NBC felt some of the lyrics were objectionable.
+Was this really television’s first act of censorship?
+If so, it’s unfortunate no recording of the broadcast exists.
+It’s hard to understand what exactly NBC felt was objectionable about the lyrics.
 Was it the line “Honestly, it was a pleasure,” which suggests the act of making a baby is somehow enjoyable?
 Or perhaps “The next one’s on me,” indicating that payment for babies may somehow be acceptable?
-And just what was Cantor’s “modified hula-hula dance” that NBC wouldn’t show?

 3 “Cantor Censored in Televised Act.”
 New York Times.
 27 May 1944: 17.

 8 “Radio: Belligerent First.”
 TIME.
 5 Jun.
 1944: Page Unknown.
 Read at Time.com (Opens in new window).